 To control where a file link appears, use the editor to attach files as you create content

-When you use the Insert File function in the editor, you can choose where the file's link appears within your content.
-You can also add alternative text to describe the visual components for people who use screen readers or visit web pages with images turned off.
+When you use the Add Content function in the editor, you can choose where the file's link appears within your content.

 Advantage: You have creative control over how your content appears.
 If you add three files to your content item, you can split them up among the text as you want.